Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Model Preliminaries

-It is proved in Corollary 1 $\&$ Proposition 4 in~\cite{7317598}, if each matrix $\Tilde{X}_{ij} = \frac{1}{2} $ is strictly diagonally dominant with positive diagonal entries for all edges, then, $X$ is positive definite.
-It is also denoted in~\cite{7317598}, due to the structure of distribution lines, the aforementioned diagonal dominance conditions are generally satisfied and therefore, $X$ is positive definite for three-phase grid in general.
+\revise{It is denoted in~\cite{7317598}, due to the structure of distribution lines, the diagonal dominance conditions in Assumption \ref{assmp:1} are generally satisfied for multi-phase grids.
+According to Corollary 1 in~\cite{7317598}, if Assumption \ref{assmp:1} holds, $X$ is positive definite for three-phase distribution system.}

-Based on \eqref{eq:lindistflow1} and \eqref{eq:lindistflow}, the single-phase and three-phase system dynamics share the same compact equation, allowing us to use this formulation to express both single-phase and three-phase dynamics for remainder of the paper.

-\subsection{Voltage Control Problem Formulation}
+\section{Voltage Control Problem Formulation}